Ginden/reflect-helpers/README.md

 ```javascript
 _R.createNamedFunction(name, [...argsNames[, sourceCode]])
 ```
-Works like `Function` constructor but first argument is the function name (used in recursive calls; shouldn't be confused with non-standard property `function.name`).
+Works like `Function` constructor but first argument is the function name (used in recursive calls).

 #### createClosure